anagha-google/cloud-composer-setup-foundations/01-modules/02f-secure-cc2-iteration1-MVDD.md

 ### 4.4.
 Grant IAM permissions
 The UMSA will execute the Composer pipeline that uses a Dataflow template that reads from GCS, as the user managed service account (UMSA).
 So, we will need to grant the UMSA the permissions to access the bucket.
+This was already completed in the very first module.
 ```
-gcloud projects add-iam-policy-binding $SVC_PROJECT_ID --member=serviceAccount:$UMSA_FQN \
+gcloud projects add-iam-policy-binding $SVC_PROJECT_ID --member=serviceAccount:$SVC_PROJECT_UMSA_FQN \
 --role="roles/storage.objectViewer"
 ```